 Digital by Design - Becoming more digital in the way we work ensures that customers who can, have access to more and more services 24/7, whenever it suits them via our website which provides digital services so good, that people prefer to use them.
-This year we plan to add a further 40+ "Report It" functions available online.
-We will continue to work with citizens to codesign digital services following the success of solutions such as enabling looked after children to share their views.
+We will accelerate our digital programme and this year we plan to add a further 40+ "Report It" functions available online.
+We will continue to work with citizens to co-design digital services following the success of solutions such as enabling looked after children to share their views.
+We will learn from the experience of customer engagement throughout the COVID-19 pandemic where we saw a huge shift in engagement through social media and online channels from citizens and businesses seeking information or wishing to transact with us and focus resources on building on this where that is the best way to do so.
 We will continue to make accessibility central to our digital services by implementing recommendations from the independent audit from the Shaw Trust and by using customer feedback.
 We have implemented Govroam to allow partner organisations such as NHS easy access to Wi-Fi in all our locations and we have started to roll out Outlook 365 to improve resilience and productivity for all our staff.
 Each secondary school and cluster primaries now have highly available, dedicated internet and Wi-Fi and working with the Tay Cities region partners we will continue to improve broadband for hard to reach locations.
+We will ensure that digital resources are made available to those who need them to support remote and agile working, access to services and to communicate with our citizens.